bdanklin/remedy/docs/static/Events.md

 The consumer is implemented by the user.
 They can spawn any number of consumers which will in turn request events from the producers created by each shard.

-Nostrum wraps the GenStage module to provide a simpler interface for event handling.
+Remedy wraps the GenStage module to provide a simpler interface for event handling.
 One of the benefits to this approach is that we can abstract away the manual linking of producer to consumer.